mbusigin/disbatch/docs/SSL_DCI.md

-### Configuring and Using SSL with the REST API
+### Configuring and Using SSL with the Disbatch Command Interface

 #### Configuring

-This will put the REST API and web interface on port 443 using SSL, as well as create 301 redirects for ports 80 and 8080.
+This will run the Disbatch Command Interface on port 443 using SSL, as well as create 301 redirects for ports 80 and 8080.

 * Modify `/etc/disbatch/disbatch-web-init` to listen on `127.0.0.1:8080` to